 We walked out, only to see a little girl.
 I began crying again.
 My husband took me to the car and we cried and hugged each other.
 It hurt so badly that I didn’t know what to do.

 We had told everyone we knew that we were expecting.
-They all knew days after the baby had already died in my womb.
 I felt so silly.
 What a mess to undo.
 My head was in shock and I didn’t know where to go.

 But I asked God, “Why?
 Why didn’t we know sooner?
 Why did it happen?
 Was it our fault?
 Did we do it?
 Will we ever have kids?
 Could we go back to the office and have a second look?
 What if they were wrong?
 Why didn’t you let the baby live?
 Why did you take him?”